NnataljaStefania/Real-style/README.md

 # Real-style
-Real style - page contain design and code
+Real-style is page contain design and code